About:

 Characterizing Real World Particulate Exposures, Estimating Health Impacts, Evaluating Relevant Policy

-While exposure experiments to nanoparticles in the laboratory are highly controlled and present just one type of particle at a time to the animal or cellular subjects, real world exposures are quite complex.
+While exposure experiments to nanoparticles in the laboratory are highly controlled and present just one type of particle at a time to the animal or cellular subjects, real-world exposures are quite complex.
 Although most existing research characterizes aerosol exposures by the mass concentration of PM10 or PM2.5, this research involves performing detailed size and chemical composition breakdowns of these complex mixtures to reveal the size and shape distributions of each particle type present in these complex aerosol mixtures.
-In addition to direct sample collection, Dr. Gernand’s group conducts PM dispersion modeling to predict exposures for various groups of people at risk of exposure including heavy metals from coal fired power plants and diesel engine emissions at hydraulic fracturing sites.
+In addition to direct sample collection, Gernand’s group conducts PM dispersion modeling to predict exposures for various groups of people at risk of exposure, including heavy metals from coal-fired power plants and diesel engine emissions at hydraulic fracturing sites.

 Assessing the Efficiency and Efficacy of Policy Aimed at Protecting Worker and Public Health and Safety